What DAppened: March 17–31

 Thanks for reading and we’ll see you at the end of the next sprint for more dev updates ;)

-Many thanks to our amazing team for making all this possible: James Farrell, Mateo Daza, Kay, Merlin Egalite, Danielle Gennety, Willy Ogorzaly, Griff Green, Mark Prljic, Mitch Ozmun, Ashley Wagner, and Lauren Bajin!
+Many thanks to our amazing team for making all this possible: James Farrell, Mateo Daza, Kay, Merlin Egalite, Danibelle, Willy Ogorzaly, Griff Green, Marko P, Mitch Oz, Ash ley, and Lauren Luz!